infochimps-sales/smart-maintenance-demo/README.md

 ###The demo's storyline:

 This demo calculates the operational history of 200 simulated motors over time.
-Initially these motors are evolved using a _run-to-fail_ maintenance strategy.
-Each motor has two knobs, Pressure (P) and Temperature (T), and those motors having (P,T) settings in the interval 40 < P < 60 and T < 100 are longest-lived, while motors having P,T setting further from the sweet spot at P~50 and T<100 are progressively shorter lived.
-This design trend is also indicated by the sizes of the crossed in the following scatterplot, which indicate engine lifetime versus (P,T).
+Initially these motors are evolved using a _run-to-fail_ maintenance strategy, and the motor data collected then is shown below.
+Each motor has two knobs, Pressure (P) and Temperature (T), and motors having (P,T) settings in the interval 40 < P < 60 and T < 100 are longest lived, while motors having P,T setting further from the sweet spot at P~50 and T<100 are by design progressively shorter lived.
+This trend is also indicated the sizes of the crosses in the following scatterplot, which shows engine lifetime versus (P,T).

 ![](https://github.com/infochimps-sales/smart-maintenance-demo/blob/master/slides/decision_surface.png)